Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 4 - Just trying to get the hang of new fuctions.
 The codes main purposes is to utilize the "nn.Module" function properly.
   Weak point :
     It technically dont have any weak points its just unfinished.

+*Day 5 - Updated the Day 4 code.
+Now the code predicts the data 200 times to minimize the error.
+Whne the user inputs the hours it now shows the pridicted score.
+Weak point : Still the same problem, if the user inputs a negative value it will prideict and give negative value.